Mr. Eric Fier reports

 - In 2022, Silvercrest's community related efforts included the refurbishment of the water intake valve, upgrade of one km of aqueducts (Bamori and Arizpe, Sonora), construction of 235 metres of gabions to protect the aqueducts in Arizpe and 272 metres of underground pipe for the water intake valve, replacement of 800 metres of the sewage system in the town of Arizpe, and initiation of work to register the community for water related permits.

 - In years 2023 to 2026, the company plans to work to replace the sewage system in Arizpe, refurbish the aqueducts, and work with the local and state-level governments to identify and address projects that will benefit the community.

 Two thousand twenty-three will be the first full year of production for Silvercrest and it will serve as the company's baseline year in terms of tracking and disclosing ESG-related performance.
 The governance system created is intended to efficiently help monitor and disclose these key data so that it can work to constantly improve.

 About Silvercrest Metals Inc.

-Silvercrest is a Canadian precious metals exploration and development company headquartered in Vancouver, B.C., that is focused on new discoveries, value-added acquisitions and near-term production in Mexico's historic precious metal districts.
-The company's top priority is on the high-grade, historic Las Chispas mining district in Sonora, Mexico, where it has completed construction of its Las Chispas mine and is proceeding with commissioning.
-Silvercrest is the first company to successfully drill test the historic Las Chispas property, resulting in numerous high-grade precious metal discoveries.
-The company is led by a proven management team in all aspects of the precious metal mining sector, including taking projects through discovery, finance, on-time and on-budget construction, and production.
+Silvercrest is a Canadian precious metals exploration and production company headquartered in Vancouver, B.C., that is focused on new discoveries, value-added acquisitions and production assets in Mexico's historic precious metal districts.
+The company's principal focus is operating its Las Chispas mine, in Sonora, Mexico.
+Silvercrest's continuing initiative is to increase its asset base by expanding current resources and reserves, acquiring and developing high-value precious metals projects, and ultimately operating multiple silver-gold mines in the Americas.
+The company is led by a proven management team in all aspects of the precious metal mining sector, including taking projects through discovery, finance, on time and on budget construction, and production.

 We seek Safe Harbor.